Arafat-alim/cabify/README.md

 ---

 ## Project Overview

-Cabify is a feature-rich, real-time ridesharing application designed to deliver a seamless and dynamic user experience similar to leading ride-hailing platforms.
+Cabify is a feature-rich, application designed to deliver a seamless and dynamic user experience similar to leading ride-hailing platforms.
 Built with modern technologies, Cabify allows users to book rides, track locations, and engage with a real-time map interface.
 The app offers secure user authentication, payment integration, and responsive design, making it scalable and user-friendly.

 ---